meteor-useraccounts/meteor/packages/identity/API.md

 service.
 As a result, callers should use the current URL to store any client state that will be needed after the attempt completes.
 This is typically done using parameters for the current route.

+If `callback` is provided and the attempt completes in the same Javascript execution context, then `callback` will be called with the same arguments that are passed to the `onAttemptCompletion` callbacks.

 ### `Identity.onAttemptCompletion(callback)`